 Support meetings, such as alcoholics anonymous, are a great way to help prevent relapse after you are clean of substances.
 These allow you to share your experiences and hear from those who have been through similar problems.
 Support meetings can really boost your motivation and well as being a great source of useful information and education materials.

 Addiction recovery is not an easy process and more support you get from loved ones, the higher the chances of success.
 If someone close to you needs help with addiction, your support can be the first step towards recovery via an intervention.
 Family support throughout the rehabilitation process can help boost the chances of success by offering positive and constructive advice.

 Medications can be used to help with different aspects of recovery, including detox and preventing relapse.
 Detox medications are used to help to overcome the withdrawal symptoms that occur when removing the substances from the body.
 This step is only the beginning of recovery and detox should not be seen as the only part of recovering from addiction.
-Other medications help to re-establish normal brain functions and prevent relapse.
-A well known example is methadone, which helps heroin addicts to wean themselves off opiods.
+Other medications help to reestablish normal brain functions and prevent relapse.
+A well-known example is methadone, which helps heroin addicts to wean themselves off opioids.

 Home based recovery programmes

 Not all drug rehabilitation programmes are based in a residential clinic.
 Some organisations offer out patient treatment services, which allow recovery to begin in the comfort of your own home.
 The idea of visiting a residential clinic can be a daunting prospect and home based treatment can provide a less restrictive and more normal environment.
 However. this treatment requires a level of willpower is important as the level of supervision is low, which can affect the chances of success.